-Nourish him as a pup and you'll build an excellent foundation for life as a healthy dog.
+Nourish him as a pup, and you'll build an excellent foundation for his life as a healthy dog.
 That's because his first few months are critical to the development of his body and mind.
 In fact, puppies experience their most rapid period of growth during the first six months of life.
 It is no real surprise, then, that puppies expend nearly twice the energy of adult dogs.
 The catch is that puppies don’t have the stomach capacity to eat enough food to meet their energy requirements in two meals.
-Therefore it's important he's given multiple meals a day with an enriched formula.
+Therefore, it's important he's given multiple meals a day with an enriched formula.

 Here's a sample of the nutrients that are in Eukanuba puppy foods:

 While all Eukanuba foods contain the above ingredients, we know it is also important to consider your pet's size when mixing our formulas.
 You see, not all puppies have the same nutritional needs.
 Small breeds develop faster and require higher levels of protein, fat, calcium, and phosphorus; large breeds must be given a less-nutrient-dense formula to make sure they don't overeat.
 Medium breeds, of course, have their own concerns.